obonaventure/cnp3/book/network/network.rst

 .. [#falert] For a discussion of the issues with the router alert IP option, see http://tools.ietf.org/html/draft-rahman-rtg-router-alert-dangerous-00 or http://tools.ietf.org/html/draft-rahman-rtg-router-alert-considerations-03

+.. [#fprivacy] Using a datalink layer address to derive a 64 bits identifier for each host raises privacy concerns as the host will always use the same identifier.
+Attackers could use this to track hosts on the Internet.
+An extension to the Stateless Address Configuration mechanism that does not raise privacy concerns is defined in :rfc:`4941`.
+These privacy extensions allow a host to generate its 64 bits identifier randomly everytime it attaches to a subnet.
+It then becomes impossible for an attacker to use the 64-bits identifier to track a host.

 .. [#fpotaroo] Several web sites collect and analyse data about the evolution of BGP in the global Internet. http://bgp.potaroo.net provides lots of statistics and analyses that are updated daily.